 There is no charge for the skates, and we've eliminated annual dues.
 Group skating is free but bring money for anything you may need along the way.
 For example sport drinks, or metro/taxi fare in case you get tired or your skates malfunction.

 Q. How can I get lessons or instruction?

-WAR offers free lessons in Rock Creek Park during most of the year.
+WAR volunteers offer free lessons in Rock Creek Park during Summer months.
 There are also private instructors, training programs, and camps.

 Q. What level are the skates?

 All levels!
 From beginner to advanced.
 If you are unsure whether your skills are sufficient, please speak to a skate leader prior to a skate.
 On a street skate you may find a hill or obstacle that is beyond your comfort level.
 This is normal.
 Tell the skate leader!
 He/she will help you assess your options.
 If you feel that you cannot complete a skate, let the leader or sweep know, and ask if you need directions to a metro or bus station.